-When you don’t have a lot of space to work with, choosing the right furniture for your patio or deck can be a real challenge – especially if you use the space both for hosting guests and for soaking up a little sun by yourself.
-The best furniture for a crowd is definitely not the best furniture for lounging (and vice versa), and in a smaller back yard, you might not have the luxury of being able to accommodate both.
+When you don’t have a lot of space to work with, choosing the right furniture for your patio or deck can be a real challenge.
+Doubly so if you use the space both for hosting guests and for soaking up a little sun by yourself.
+The best furniture for a crowd is definitely not the best furniture for lounging (and vice versa).
+But in a smaller back yard, you might not have the luxury of being able to accommodate both.
 That said, sectional outdoor beds offer the best of both worlds.
-Fully assembled, they offer a comfy, cushy lounge for one or two, but they can also be pulled apart and rearranged to seat a crowd.
+Fully assembled, they offer a comfy, cushy lounge for one or two, but you can also pull them apart and rearrange them to seat a crowd.

 The very most basic sectional outdoor beds come in two pieces, like a sofa and ottoman that fit perfectly together.
-These are usually round, and have one piece with a raised back, armrests, and pillows or a cushioned back, and a second piece that’s symmetrically shaped, but more like a bench than a seat.
-Together, they make a roomy bed that’s perfect for stretching out and lounging in, but can easily be re-positioned to be used as a sofa and footrest, a sofa and table, or a sofa and a backless seat, more than doubling your seating capacity in a single piece of furniture.
+These are usually round, and consist of two pieces: one with a raised back, armrests, and pillows, and a second piece that’s more like a bench than a seat.
+When you push the two together, they make a roomy bed that’s perfect for stretching out and lounging in.
+When you pull them apart, they can easily double as a sofa and footrest, a sofa and table, or a sofa and a backless seat.
+That means more than doubling your seating capacity with a single piece of furniture.

 Square And Stocky

-A lot of sectional outdoor beds are round or oval in shape, meant to be placed in the middle of a deck or patio away from the edges of your yard, in contrast to most built-in outdoor seating.
-But if you want or need to put your seating in a corner or up against a wall or fence, sticking with something rectangular is a better bet.
-Rather than splitting into a sofa and ottoman, these sets transform completely, with two corner chairs that can be moved apart and two ottomans that can be squeezed in between to make for one long sectional that can easily accommodate the corners and dimensions of your space.
+A lot of sectional outdoor beds are round or oval, and make a great centerpiece for your deck or patio.
+But if you want or need to put your seating in a corner or up against a wall or fence?
+Sticking with rectangular seats is a better bet.
+Rather than splitting into a sofa and ottoman, these sets transform completely, with corner chairs you can move apart, ottomans that squeeze in between, and comfy matching chairs that can either combine into one huge surface or split into a complete sectional set.

 Hole In One